A pair of wrought iron and crystal wall lamps from Tuscany, mid-20th century

 Description

-A pair of two-light applications made of wrought iron and crystal from mid-20th century Tuscany, in good condition, completely re-electrified with two lacquered artificial wooden candles with E14 sockets, each with a maximum power of 120 watts.
+Set of two-light application made of wrought iron and crystal from Tuscany, mid-20th century, in good condition, fully rewired with two lacquered artificial wooden candles with E14 fittings, each with a maximum power of 120 watts.

-The elegant pyramidal structure of wrought iron is adorned with swirling motifs, hanging crystals, garlands of crystal pearls, and turned wooden elements.
-Despite the dark patina, traces of the original gilding can still be seen.
+An elegant pyramidal structure made of wrought iron decorated with swirling motifs, hanging crystals, garlands with crystal pearls, and turned wooden elements.
+Despite the dark patina, traces of original gilding can still be seen.

 Works perfectly.

-Exclusive antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there are more and more enthusiasts of high-quality old products that have a specific character and soul.
-It's a nod to the history, creation, and design of classic and timeless furniture.
+Exclusive antique furniture and accessories can be an excellent idea for interior design.
+There is currently a growing number of enthusiasts for high-quality vintage items that possess a specific character and soul.
+It’s a nod to history, craftsmanship, and the creation of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

-Classicist furniture refers to the Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are all antique products in the Rococo style and Louis XV.
-Next is Baroque, whose name comes from the Portuguese 'barocco'—which translates to an irregularly developed pearl.
-These were very representative pieces of furniture, meant to literally ooze splendor and play a significant role in luxury.
-Exceptional, selectively used materials were employed to further emphasize the lofty tone of these products.
+Neoclassical furniture, associated with Louis XVI, also strongly references ancient architecture.
+Antique products in Rococo and Louis XV styles are also interesting and noteworthy.
+Baroque, derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl—was characterized by highly ornate furniture designed to radiate splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to emphasize the grandeur of these pieces.

-Lion's paws, eagle heads—these are common sights in the Renaissance style.
-Currently, many global brands recreate such furniture, taking examples from Italian or French creators.
-This is a manifestation of admiration and care for the history of the most beautiful Renaissance antiques.
-It is important to remember that in each country, furniture manufacturing was perceived differently, so each style in a given country had its own distinct character.
-This is very important, especially when searching for the right luxury antique for your interior.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French creators, reflecting admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
+This is especially important when searching for a luxurious antique that fits your interior.

 Attributes / Details